joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Measuring and analyzing the effectiveness of marketing efforts and adjusting strategies accordingly.

-The role of the CMO has evolved in recent years, with a greater emphasis on data-driven decision-making and the use of technology to improve marketing effectiveness.
-As such, CMOs are expected to be skilled in the use of marketing analytics and to have a strong understanding of digital marketing technologies and trends.
-They must also be able to work effectively with other senior executives to ensure that marketing efforts are aligned with the overall business strategy.
+* Emphasize data-driven decision-making and the use of technology to improve marketing effectiveness.

+* Stay current on digital marketing technologies and trends, and adapt the company strategy accordingly.

 ## Chief Security Officer (CSO)